smlab-niser/tirtha-docker/README.md

 # Docker Config for [Project Tirtha](https://github.com/smlab-niser/tirtha-public)

+* Go to the [main repo](https://github.com/smlab-niser/tirtha-public) for instructions related to manual setup.
 >[!warning]
 > The image sizes are large and downloading packages takes the most time during the build process.
 On a stable 100 Mbps connection, the build process takes around 30-40 minutes.
 > | Image   |  Size   |